SuyashFowdar/meow/README.md

 - In your desired directory, run `git clone https://github.com/krishnzzz/meow`.
 - Then run `cd meow`.
 - From the meow project directory the following scripts can be run.
+- Run `npm install` to install all dependencies for the app to run in local

 ## Available Scripts